The AI Ireland Awards Rules

 Terms & Conditions for Judges

 - No confidential data from nominations should be shared by judges outside of the AI Ireland network.
-Breach of this will result in removal from the process.

 - Judges are volunteers and are selected by the AI Awards Ireland committee.
 No fee will be provided to judges.